-In 2020, the Commission issued a precedent decision addressing claims for rape and severe personal injury under the Act and subsequently issued final decisions in several additional claims that involved allegations of rape and/or severe personal injury.
-The Commission also continued to issue awards in claims brought for forced labor, personal injury, internment, hiding to evade internment, and/or forced march.
+In 2021, the Commission issued a precedent decision addressing claims for death brought by survivors of compensable Guam decedents and subsequently issued final decisions in several additional claims that involved allegations of death.
+The Commission also continued to issue awards in claims brought for rape, severe personal injury, forced labor, personal injury, internment, hiding to evade internment, and/or forced march.

-As of December 31, 2020, the Commission had issued 2721 Final Decisions, with awards totaling \$28,779,766.
+As of December 31, 2021, the Commission had issued 3468 Final Decisions, with awards totaling \$30,342,456.

-C. Claims Against Albania
+B. Claims Against Albania

-In 2020, the Commission continued to administer the Albanian Claims Program that began in 1995 following the conclusion of an agreement between the United States and Albania concerning claims arising from the expropriation of the property of U.S. nationals after World War II.
+In 2021, the Commission continued to administer the Albanian Claims Program that began in 1995 following the conclusion of an agreement between the United States and Albania concerning claims arising from the expropriation of the property of U.S. nationals after World War II.
 The agreement, which was approved by the Albanian Parliament and entered into force on April 18, 1995, provided for the settlement of U.S. nationals' property claims against Albania in exchange for a lump-sum payment of \$2 million by Albania to the United States.
 Agreement on the Settlement of Certain Outstanding Claims, U.S.-Alb., Mar.
 10, 1995, T.I.A.S.
 No. 12,611.